Designed to Sell: Description

 At the beginning of each episode, the homeowners are introduced and explain why they are selling.
 The most common reasons are upsizing for growing families, downsizing for empty-nesters, and job transfers.
 The homeowners may discuss their views on why the property is not selling.

 The host and a real estate expert walk through the property while the homeowners watch on closed-circuit television from a neighbor's home.
 Because the goal is to get the most money for the house in the shortest possible time, they are very direct in their opinion of the home's assets and flaws and recommend three rooms or areas to be re-done.
-If the property has been neglected or the decor is too eccentric for the most likely home-buyers, their assessments can be brutal.
+If the property has been neglected or the décor is too eccentric for the most likely home-buyers, their assessments can be brutal.

 After the appraisal, the designer reviews the main defects the real estate expert pointed out and describes their plan to fix them.
 Then the homeowners, the host, the designer, and the laborers get to work, usually explaining to the audience what they are doing.
 This often includes some demolition and building and/or installation of new features, such as shelves, awnings, etc. While the episode's budget pays for materials, it does not include any carpentry labor costs.

 Often, as the date for the open house nears, they may run into unanticipated problems and may have to work around them or work longer in order to meet the deadline.

 After all the changes are complete, the designer reviews the changes with the homeowners and the viewers are shown "before" and "after" views of the improved areas.
 This is often accompanied by host voiceover.

 Afterwards, the host discusses how the $2,000 budget was spent, such as for paint, construction materials, accents, etc. The show normally comes in within $10 of the $2,000 limit.

 The homeowners and designer leave before the open house commences.
 The host stays and asks prospective buyers their opinions of the home, which are almost universally gushing.
 The host often also asks if the visitors are considering making an offer.

 After the open house, the host tells the homeowners the general opinions of the open house viewers and any offers they've already received.
 The show ends describing how quickly the house was sold.
 Often the house sells above the asking price.
 While the asking price is never revealed, the host or homeowners usually disclose how much above the asking price the house sold for.